 - On the computer running the Wowza media server, navigate to [install-dir]/examples/VideoChat and then click install.bat.
 This installs a live application named videochat.

 Note: The videochat application comes with low-latency streaming enabled as this is beneficial for chat applications.
-For more information on low-latency applications, see How to achieve the lowest latency from capture to playback.
+For more information on low-latency applications, see How to set up low latency applications in Wowza Streaming Engine for RTMP streaming.

 - Copy the files in [install-dir]/examples/VideoChat/FlashRTMPPlayer to your web server.
 For this example, place the four files and two folders in a folder in the web root named VideoChat.